Hilbert reciprocity using K-theory localization: Introduction

 See Theorem \ref{thm_LocalMain}.
 The ring $\mathcal{R}$, which we shall call the \emph{optimal order}, will usually be singular.
 We explain its construction later in the paper.
 Recall that $K_{\mathfrak{m},1} (\mathcal{O}_{F})$ gives only the prime-to-$p$ order roots of unity when using the valuation ring $\mathcal{O}_{F}$ instead of $\mathcal{R}$.
 The localization sequence in $K$-theory is compatible under switching from working locally to globally.
 Running the same idea globally, one gets the full Hilbert reciprocity law $-$ except that since the above only works for odd $p$, we must invert $2$.
 This also washes away the contribution from all real places.

 \begin{theorem} Suppose $F$ is any number field.
 Then we construct a well-defined order $\mathcal{R}\subseteq\mathcal{O}_{F}$ such that we get a commutative diagram with exact rows

-where $v$ runs over all finite places of $F$.
+in the category of abelian groups up to $2$-primary torsion.
 The top row is the localization sequence with respect to the maximal ideals of $\mathcal{R}$.
 The bottom row is the Moore sequence (a way to phrase Hilbert reciprocity).
-After tensoring the diagram with $\mathbb{Z}[\frac{1}{2}]$, or equivalently up to $2$-primary torsion, all downward arrows become isomorphisms. \end{theorem}
+The downward arrows are isomorphisms (up to $2$-primary torsion). \end{theorem}